zinzloun/THM_WriteUP/RTM_Capstone/README.md

 # Red Team Capstone Challenge
 ![ ](back2.jpg)
+## Intro
+Having followed the Red Teamer pathway, the natural conclusion is to face this challenge.
+The challenge is very hard (of course it depends of your skills, for me it was) but it's a great fun and, above all, a great opportunity to learn.
+I tried (and passed) other exam\course like eLearning and Virtual hacking labs, but here the quality is really higher (again this is only my opinion, THM does not pay me :)), but as explained in the exam engagement, all the techniques necessary to reach the final goal are covered during the Red Teamer course.
+I fixed a personal goal too: be as stealth as possible, that involved to:
+1. Not using Mimikatz since it is flagged by Defender even if it is executed from an exluded folder
+2. Live off the land (of couse it was really too much presumptuous of me :)), at least as much as possible
+3. Do not change user's password

+Two final notes about this writeup:
+- There are no images
+- As required to submit the writeup the password, the hashes and the flags are not disclosed.

+Enjoy and thank you for reading.

 ## Recon phase
 ### 10.200.89.13 WEB Server
 I found possible list of usernames visiting the URL